Cartoonito

 Cartoonito is a brand name used by Warner Bros.
 Discovery for a collection of television networks and programming blocks aimed at preschool children.
 The name combines the "cartoon" with the Spanish suffix "ito", meaning "small".

-As of May 2025, Cartoonito exists as a TV channel across Europe (including the United Kingdom and Ireland, where it originated), the Middle East, Africa, Latin America, Southeast Asia, and South Korea; as a block on Cartoon Network in the UK, the Middle East, Turkey, Japan, the Philippines, Taiwan, South Asia, and New Zealand.
+As of November 2025, Cartoonito broadcasts as a television channel across Europe (including the United Kingdom and Ireland, where it originated), the Middle East, Africa, Latin America, Southeast Asia, and South Korea; as a block on Cartoon Network in the US with no branding, and Cartoon Network in the UK with branding, the Middle East, Turkey, Japan, the Philippines, Taiwan, South Asia, and New Zealand.